top of page

 BOOM

 In 1897 the town of Penghana was destroyed by fire but plans had already been made to relocate the town further down the Queen River valley close to where the railway's passenger station had been sited.
-This led to the establishment of Queenstown which would become the main township of the Lyell District.
+This led to the establishment of Queenstown which would become the main town of the Lyell District.

 Queenstown Railway station circa 1899